Pylons/pyramid/docs/narr/commandline.rst

   representing the callable you added to your distribution.

 - Run ``setup.py develop``, ``setup.py install``, or ``easy_install`` to get
   your distribution reinstalled.
-When you reinstall your distribution, a file representing the script that you named in the last step will be in the ``bin`` directory of the virtualenv in which you installed the distribution.
+When you reinstall your distribution, a file representing the script that you named in the last step will be in the ``bin`` directory of the virtual environment in which you installed the distribution.
 It will be executable.
 Invoking it from a terminal will execute your callable.

 As an example, let's create some code that can be invoked by a console script that prints the deployment settings of a Pyramid application.
 To do so, we'll